 Have you ever tried sliding on a wooden floor or an icy surface?
-It’s much easy to skid on a smooth surface like wood then a rough surface like carpet, this is because of friction.
+It’s much easier to skid on a smooth surface like wood than a rough surface like carpet, this is because of friction.
 Friction is created when things are pulled past each other.
 The rougher the surface the more friction is created.
 Have you ever hurt your knee when sliding on carpet?
 This is because of the friction created between your skin and the carpet.

 A ramp – we made this one using a sheet of plywood, gaffer tape and some carpet.

 Cars – LEGO/DUPLO or K’Nex

 We are investigating the effect of friction on the distance travelled by a car, so the ramp surface is our variable, everything else must be kept constant.

 Do not push the car, just let it go without any force behind it.

 How does the surface of the ramp affect distance travelled?

 Allow the car to roll down the smooth side of the ramp.
 Measure and record how far it travels.